 When you are using public wifi to work, you need to have a VPN, so the actual IP address of your connection is kept hidden, and the other people who are using the same wifi connection will not be able to see you on the network.
 Moreover, with VPN, the data you are sending over the internet will be encrypted.
 If a potential intruder uses the same wifi connection, he won't decrypt the data and read your personal information.

-So this is what Virtual Private Server (VPS) and Virtual Private Network (VPN) are used for; each of them has its usage and is entirely different from each other.
+So this is what Virtual Private Server and Virtual Private Network (VPS vs VPN) are used for; each of them has its usage and is entirely different from the other.
 A website owner operates VPS to keep their website's data safe and provide their website with the best resources available from the hosting solution.
 On the other hand, a VPN is software that web surfers most commonly use to keep their identity protected on the internet.
 Thus, ensuring users that their geolocation and IP address are kept hidden from the websites present on the internet.